mohitdarji-14/mohitdarji-14/README.md

 🔭 I’m currently learning JavaScript from YouTubr on trustable source.

-🌱 I’m currently learning HTML, CSS, JavaScript, Python.
+🌱 I’m currently learning HTML, CSS, JavaScript and Python.

 👯 I’m looking to collaborate on beginner-friendly web projects.